Friday, March 15, 2024

 ah the word ''Oragon''

-In ancient times, the term "Oragon" denoted courageous leaders within tribal and colonial contexts.
+In ancient times, the term "Oragon" denoted courageous warriors and leaders within tribal and colonial contexts.
 These individuals were renowned for their martial prowess and their commitment to protecting their communities, often acquiring land and wealth due to their influential positions.

 Upon the arrival of the Spaniards, the Oragons commanded widespread respect among the populace.
 They were quick to oppose instances of oppression, emerging as stalwarts in the resistance against colonial rule.
 However, the colonizers sought to undermine their reputation, disparaging their social standing and associating negative connotations with the term "Oragon" in relation to both genders.